IBMSpectrumComputing/k8s-sym-client-controller/README.md

 # the content in taskInput is from user, Symphony client will create tasks based on it
 # the taskOuput is used to record the output from Symphony client
 # the taskFunction is the function that defined by user to handle the tasks from taskInput
+# to create a request for a specific namespace, add the namespace name at the end of the command
 kubectl create -f artifacts/examples/example-sessionjob.yaml

 # check task status through the custom resource